About The Winnipeg Humane Society

 Q: How many animals does The WHS take in?

-A: We take in over 8,000 animals per year.
+A: We take in thousands of animals per year.
 These include:

 - owner-surrendered pets